 Motivate production workers with the aid of manufacturing software

-Majority of manufacturing companies wants to develop, so sooner or later they will face a decision of introducing some technological improvements ex. in a form of production management software.
-These changes inside the company can affect staff motivation and alter the way their basic needs are fulfilled.
-Many years of consulting experience shows that those changes can be smooth and beneficial, when the whole implementation process is cleverly guided.
+The majority of manufacturing companies want to develop, so sooner or later, they will face a decision to introduce some technological improvements ex. in the form of production management software.
+These changes inside the company can affect staff motivation and alter how their basic needs are fulfilled.
+Many years of consulting experience show that those changes can be smooth and beneficial when the implementation process is cleverly guided.

-The basic need of safety is very often in danger once the decision of implementing a new software was made.
-Both managers and workers’ are afraid of the situation in the future.
+The basic need for safety is very often in danger once the decision to implement new software is made.
+Both managers and workers are afraid of the situation in the future.